regisfrias/dear-gen/Week-01/README.md

 ![](docs/2018-5-14-20-14-39.png)

+These images were generated from an image which I can't share.
+So when you run the code you will see a different result.
+I encourage you to try with your own pictures and see what you get.
+Keep them small (about 300 px wide) if you don't want to wait for a century to render.

 ## Explainer

 I started searching for images of araucária trees, which I find beautiful.
 Then I tried to capture their logic with some algorithm.
 The first draft is that attempt and can be seen in previous versions of the code (up to [6dfebaf357587c6513298256939ef758f90f8105](https://github.com/regisfrias/dear-gen/commit/6dfebaf357587c6513298256939ef758f90f8105)).